Fewdys/FewTags/README.md

 [Discord Server Link](https://discord.gg/A4QwEZJY6f)

-#### *FewTags VRChat Source Has Been Moved To It's Own Repository & Archieved As I Have Not Maintained It Since EAC Was Added & No Longer Intent On Updating It*
+#### *VRChat Source Has Been Moved To It's Own Repository & Archieved As I Have Not Maintained It Since EAC Was Added & No Longer Intent On Updating It*
 [Source](https://github.com/Fewdys/FewTags-VRC-Source)